OrianMA/3D-RPG-Game/README.md

 > **Summary:**
 > The ***UIJoystick*** was the most time-consuming and challenging task.
 However, once completed, it didn’t require further adjustments.
 In contrast, the ***weapon code*** was frequently updated as it is the game’s main mechanic, making it reasonable to spend extra time refining it.

+# 5. Areas for Improvement

+I believe there are many areas for improvement, as some mechanics were created quickly due to time constraints.
+Here they are, listed in order:

+1. **EnemyController**:
+   I created a simple **EnemyController** that just makes enemies run towards the player.
+Ideally, the system could be expanded like the weapon hierarchy, allowing for multiple types of enemies with different attacks and behaviors.
+However, for testing purposes, it works fine with varying health, speed, and size.

+2. **Weapon Visuals**:
+   The weapon visuals work well for a prototype, but I believe there are different ways to approach this.
+I could introduce a choice of weapon visuals and follow a more defined **artistic direction** to make it visually cohesive.

+3. **Polishing Visuals**:
+   I added some particle effects and line renderers to enhance the visuals.
+While the visuals are not perfect, they work and are understandable.
+More time could be spent refining these to improve the overall aesthetic.

+4. **Camera and Enemy Spawn**:
+   The camera’s distance and rotation could be improved for better control and visibility.
+Perhaps using an **isometric view** would be more effective.
+Additionally, the enemy spawner could be more dynamic—maybe spawning enemies in waves, and instead of static positions in a circle, they could spawn around the player at varying distances and offsets, depending on the resolution.

+> **Summary:**
+> There are many areas for improvement, but I’m proud of the work I’ve done.
+The game works well, and it provides a strong foundation to build a polished and engaging game.
+Many of the improvements are focused on polishing existing mechanics and adding additional features to enhance the overall experience.